AwrodHaghiTabrizi/UMARV-CV-ScenePerception/docs/working_with_environments.md

 7. Click "GitHub".
 8. Paste the URL from step 5 for the colab notebook.
 9. Click on the magnifying glass.
+10. Click on the correct `.ipynb` file for your model (usually the first result).
+11. If stuck on an empty page, try refreshing the page.

+If you wan't to utilize the GPU, navigate to: Notebook Runtime > View Resources > Change Runtime Type and select GPU.

 ## LambdaLabs